madalina-cirstea/Introduction-to-Robotics/Gemma Automated GreenHouse/README.md

 # Gemma v1.0 Automated GreenHouse
-Gemma v1.0 is a smart automated greenHouse device developed as a final project for the Introduction to Robotics course held by @Unibuc Robotics.
+Gemma v1.0 is a smart automated greenHouse developed as a final project for the Introduction to Robotics course held by @Unibuc Robotics.

 ## User Instructions
 ### Remote